 - 1/4 cup fresh lemon juice

 - 1 Tbsp. white miso

 - 1 celery rib, roughly chopped

 - 1/4 tsp. white ground pepper

-- Set aside 1/4 cup sunflower seeds, 1 tbsp. pepitas and 1 tbsp. hemp seeds.
+- Set aside 1/4 cup sunflower seeds, 1 tablespoon pepitas and 1 tablespoon hemp seeds.
 In the bowl of a food processor, combine all of the remaining ingredients and process until smooth.
 Stir in the reserved seeds.